-You can trust CU Denver to provide an education that will prepare you for excellence in your career as a faculty member or researcher.
+You can trust CU Denver to provide an education that will prepare you for excellence in your career as a counselor.
 The university and school are recognized for preparing leaders of distinction who value educational excellence and social justice.
-Additionally, CU Denver's School of Education and Human Development is counted among U.S. News & World Report's “Best Graduate Schools,” making us one of the top education schools in the country.
+Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top schools in the country.

 Chi Sigma Iota chapter Beta Alpha Omega is the counseling academic professional honor society.
 To qualify, you must have completed two semesters or nine credit hours with a 3.5 GPA.
 The purpose of this group is to promote scholarship, leadership, professionalism and excellence in counseling in the field of mental health.
 The group provides a forum for students in the CU Denver Counseling program to network, share common concerns and recognize outstanding academic performance.
 We encourage you to get involved!
 Become a member by going to www.csi-net.org and clicking on membership.

 Most of the courses for this 63-credit program take place Monday - Thursday in three hour blocks beginning at either 3:30 p.m. or 6:30 p.m.
 However, core and prerequisite classes are offered starting at 3:30 p.m. on a consistent basis.
 Some classes meet on weekends (Friday evening or Saturday during the day) or in a hybrid format.
 Very few classes will be available fully online.